scikit-learn-contrib/project-template/doc/user_guide.rst

     >>> pipe.predict(X)  # doctest: +ELLIPSIS
     array([...])

-Since we inherite from the :class:`sklearn.base.RegressorMixin`, we can call the ``score`` method which will return the :math:`R^2` score::
+Since we inherit from the :class:`sklearn.base.RegressorMixin`, we can call the ``score`` method which will return the :math:`R^2` score::

     >>> pipe.score(X, y)  # doctest: +ELLIPSIS